cryocuhk/liulin523.github.io/_pages/home.md

 permalink: /
 ---

-As part of the [Earth System Science programme](http://www.cuhk.edu.hk/sci/essc/) at The Chinese University of Hong Kong (CUHK), our research group observe and understand the Cryosphere, especially the ongoing changes of the ice sheets and frozen ground.
+As part of the [Earth System Science programme](http://www.cuhk.edu.hk/sci/essc/) at The Chinese University of Hong Kong (CUHK), our research group studies the cryosphere, namely earth's surface where water is frozen.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="8000" data-pause="hover" >
     <!-- Menu -->